animal-tree/Writing-stuff/Stuff69-last-evidence.md

 For example, when I was cut off from the drug, it took more than a month to reach my doctor through excessive calls to and from an intermediary with Dupilumab, and I was already running late on my prescription.
 Meanwhile, the intermediary was telling me that my doctor had to negotiate with the insurance.
 There were multiple /surprisingly/ independent malpractices, starting with what happened with Dupilumab.

-Some points:
+Some points:</br>
-(1) The intermediary was perhaps owned by the University of Rochester.
+(1) The intermediary was perhaps owned by the University of Rochester.</br>
-(2) They should have been tracking such things as extremely potent injected medications being spontaneously cut off long into a patient's developed physical dependence on them.
+(2) They should have been tracking such things as extremely potent injected medications being spontaneously cut off long into a patient's developed physical dependence on them.</br>
-(3) It shouldn't be an entire war just to reach your doctor.
+(3) It shouldn't be an entire war just to reach your doctor.</br>
-(4) The intermediary couldn't reach her either.
+(4) The intermediary couldn't reach her either.</br>
 (5) After a short stall period, all of the hair on my body fell out within a week.
 The doctor took pictures and agreed it was pretty much definitely because of the Dupilumab withdrawal, a potent biologic agent that is injected via needle into the stomach and bloodstream to target a specific antibody associated with eczema, prescribed to me for a full year.
 Did it help with my eczema at least during that year?
 A little, but not much.
-At the price of all of my hair, including eyelashes, and my social and mental health.
+At the price of all of my hair, including eyelashes, and my social and mental health.</br>

 And that's just medical malpractice 1, before the benzos and surprisingly multiple malpractices equally egregious after.